Find your next destination

 Notizie e curiosità

-A trip to Senegal, in West Africa, crossing the country from North to South of the country and making you discover a nature that changes progressively: from the Southern reaches of the Sahara Desert to the arid savannahs of Ferlo, to then end with the great rivers and forests; in Senegal there is also one of the most important ornithological world reserves.
+A trip to Senegal, in West Africa, crossing the country from North to South of the country and making you discover a nature that changes progressively: from the Southern reaches of the Sahara Desert to the arid savannah of Ferlo, to then end with the great rivers and forests; in Senegal there is also one of the most important ornithological world reserves.

-Crossing these different areas of Senegal also means discovering the main religions and cultures of the African continent, admiring the boundless horizons of the Northern savannahs, where the great herds of zebus and the fascinating Peul or Fulani nomads are located, visiting Saint Louis, the colonial citadel built on the islands at the estuary of the Senegal river, admiring the fishers’ villages, who challenge the Atlantic Ocean every day on board large colored pirogues, and getting to know the Sufi brotherhood of Muridi with the sacred and theocratic city.
+Crossing these different areas of Senegal also means discovering the main religions and cultures of the African continent, admiring the boundless horizons of the Northern savannah, where the great herds of zebus and the fascinating Peul or Fulani nomads are located, visiting Saint Louis, the colonial citadel built on the islands at the estuary of the Senegal river, admiring the fishers’ villages, who challenge the Atlantic Ocean every day on board large colored pirogues, and getting to know the Sufi brotherhood of Muridi with the sacred and theocratic city.

 The sacred city of Touba hosts an important religious festival every year, during which Touba is estimated to be visited by millions of pilgrims.